 Colorado ranks in the top 10 healthiest states in the country with very low obesity rates due to a very active culture.

-While new job opportunities are most likely the biggest factor influencing the hoards of new people moving to Colorado, the lifestyle that comes with it is also very appealing.
+While new job opportunities are most likely the biggest factor influencing Colorado population growth, the lifestyle that comes with it is also very appealing.
 The combination of over 300 days of sunshine, and the popularity of physical, outdoor activities, makes for a very healthy and fit population.